Pi-Apps-Coders/docs/docs/apps-list.md

 Be sure to close Chromium and re-launch it for the changes to take effect.

 Features:
+- Dark mode for user interface
-- Dark mode
+- Dark mode for all websites
-- Change UI scale
+- Change UI scale (make everything larger)
 - Google Chrome Sync
 - Widevine DRM support (for protected media like Netflix or Spotify)
-- Performance Improvements
+- Performance Improvements (Faster loading and scrolling)
-- Reduce writes to the SD card
+- Reduce writes to the SD card (Uses RAM for cache)

-With the exception of Widevine, this script simply adds files fo the /etc/chromium.d folder, most of which will add command-line flags to Chromium as it launches.
-Feel free to inspect the script to see how each of these features work.
+With the exception of Widevine, this script simply adds files to the /etc/chromium.d folder, most of which will add command-line flags to Chromium as it launches.
+Feel free to inspect the script to see how each of these features works.
 ```

 ### <img src=https://github.com/Botspot/pi-apps/raw/master/apps/Browsh/icon-24.png height=32> ***[Browsh](https://github.com/Botspot/pi-apps/tree/master/apps/Browsh)***